Last Updated on June 9, 2025

 Tour the West Cemetry at Highgate Cemetry

-Photo: A Sleeping Angel at Highgate Cemetry
+Photo: A Sleeping Angel at Highgate Cemetery

 The hauntingly beautiful Highgate Cemetery in North London is an atmospheric burial ground well known for its ghostly sightings and eerie ambiance.